Techtonica/curriculum/resume-writing/resume-writing.md

 ### Challenge

-Apprentices can try to do this other thing.
+Upload your resume and desired job description on https://www.jobscan.co/.
+Edit your resume or make a copy that incorporates all of the suggested missing keywords that apply to your background.

 ### Check for Understanding
-Find a partner and review each other's updated resumes.
+1. Find a partner and review each other's updated resumes.
 Make any necessary edits.
+2. [Submit your completed resume](https://www.monster.com/resumes/post-resume2) to be reviewed on Monster.com.
+You get one free resume review.